Voronenko/devops-ansible-container-demo/Readme.md

 So you might be lucky enough to understand reasoning.
 For example above, in reality this means, that your base image misses `make` tool installed, which somehow is supposed by `ansible-container` :)

-- Ensure all referenced images exist and are recent.
+- Ensure all referenced images exist and are recent, even if tool supposes to manage it.
 In example above:
 ```
 docker pull alpine:3.5
 docker pull nginx:alpine